 The Barwon Infant Study (BIS): An Overview

-The Barwon Infant Study (BIS) an NH&MRC funded project undertaken by Barwon Health, Deakin University and the Murdoch Childrens Research Institute.
+The Barwon Infant Study (BIS) an NHMRC funded project undertaken by Barwon Health, Deakin University and the Murdoch Childrens Research Institute.
 A number of high burden diseases appear to have their origins in early life.
 These include eczema, food allergy, asthma and cardiovascular disease.
 In each case the specific exposures and biological mechanisms that lead to the initiation and potentiation of the disease process are unknown.
-The BIS has incorporated the assembly of an internationally unique array of longitudinal data, biospecimens and physiological measurements from a population derived birth cohort (n = 1074) with antenatal recruitment.
+BIS has incorporated the assembly of an internationally unique array of longitudinal data, biospecimens and physiological measurements from a population derived birth cohort (n = 1074) with antenatal recruitment.

 PhD projects